QS World University

 UON ranked in the world's top 150 for Medicine

-The University of Newcastle (UON) Australia’s medicine discipline has ranked in the top 150 in the world by the QS World University Rankings by Subject 2017.
+The University of Newcastle (UON) Australia’s medicine discipline has ranked in the top 150 in the world by the QS World University Rankings by Subject 2018.

-The School of Medicine and Public Health is renowned for its strong research focus and pioneered the integration of multi-campus university and hospital based-research through the Hunter Medical Research Institute (HMRI).
+Our School of Medicine and Public Health is renowned for its strong research focus, with the School pioneering the integration of multi-campus university and hospital based-research through the Hunter Medical Research Institute (HMRI).

-Professor Kelly is also Chair of the Centre for Resources Health and Safety (CRHS) within the Newcastle Institute for Energy and Resources, and his clinical experience includes over 25 years’ practice in metropolitan and rural based health services, including health service leadership roles.
-His celebrated academic work spans clinical studies focusing on the psychiatric aspects of physical illness, with a specific focus on cancer and palliative care; population mental health research; and studies in the field of medical education.
+Head of School and Dean of Medicine Professor Brian Kelly played a pivotal role in the development of the revised Joint Medical Program.
+Professor Kelly is also Chair of the Centre for Resources Health and Safety (CRHS) within the Newcastle Institute for Energy and Resources, and his clinical experience includes over 25 years’ practice in metropolitan and rural based health services.
+His celebrated academic work spans clinical studies focusing on the psychiatric aspects of physical illness, with a specific focus on cancer and palliative care, population mental health research and studies in the field of medical education.

 The JMP will continue to be delivered as part of a unique partnership between the University of Newcastle (UON) and University of New England (UNE), in collaboration with the Central Coast Local Health District and the Hunter New England Local Health District.

 The breadth and strength of this partnership reinforces the University’s position at the forefront of medical education, with a focus on addressing the chronic health workforce shortages that exist in remote, rural and regional communities and maintaining our commitment to Aboriginal and Torres Strait Islander medical education.